 Dubai has been growing its reputation as a global cruise destination as well as positioning itself as the main centre for cruise tourism in the region.
+Find out more about Dubai cruises news below.

 One significant feature that makes the emirate’s cruise operation stand out is that it is the only cruise ship terminal in the world managed by its tourism agency, the Department of Tourism and Commerce Marketing (Dubai Tourism).